Emergencies and incidents happen at early childhood services when least expected, so it pays to be prepared.

 Rehearse and document

-Rehearse and document your lockdown and evacuation processes, and then review and update your policies and procedures as needed, every 3 months.
+Rehearse and document both your lockdown and evacuation processes every 3 months and then review your policies and procedures as needed in consideration of the rehearsals conducted.

 Keep a schedule of announced and unannounced rehearsals – choose alternative routes at different times and days so children, staff, volunteers and visitors become familiar with all evacuation routes.